Alonso-del-Arte/chess/doc/Etiquette.md

 ### Calling for an arbiter

+Depending on the situation, players should try to resolve disagreements before calling an arbiter.
+On the other hand, the prospect of calling an arbiter should not be presented as a threat, nor as an insult implying the opponent is dishonest or stupid.

+Calling for an arbiter need not always be confrontational.
+Sometimes it might be necessary simply to resolve a material deficiency, such as when an extra queen is needed to fulfill a promotion.

 FINISH WRITING

 ### Offering a draw

-It would obviously be bad manners to suggest that your opponent should resign,
-as that clearly comes across as an insult to your opponent's ability.
+It would obviously be bad manners to suggest that your opponent should resign, as that clearly comes across as an insult to your opponent's ability.
 However, offering a draw could also be seen as an insult, so one should be careful to make that offer only when it's clear that the game is progressing towards a